 (4) A licence that relates to a maximum quantity of an SSAN specified in it is valid only for that quantity.

-[Regulation 37 amended in Gazette 5 Feb 2016 p.
+[Regulation 37 amended: Gazette 5 Feb 2016 p.
 363-4.]

 38. Licences may be surrendered

 (1) A licence holder may surrender the licence by giving it to the Chief Officer with written notice that it is being surrendered.